Harsha685/Harsha685/README.md

 **Aegion Dynamic Solutions LLP**, Visakhapatnam, India
 May 2026 – Present(ongoing)

-- Designing and simulated an autonomous robotic vacuum cleaner using ROS 2 and Gazebo
+- Designing and simulating an autonomous robotic vacuum cleaner using ROS 2 and Gazebo
 - Developing a portable hardware testing device powered by a Raspberry Pi Zero for automated circuit diagnostics
-- Contributed to open-source software and embedded hardware projects in an internship environment
+- Contributing to open-source software and embedded hardware projects in an internship environment

 ---